clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

       sudo swupd search -b kata

    .. note::

+      `-b` flag, or `--binary`, means: Restrict search to program binary paths.
+Omit this flag if you want a larger scope of search results.

       `swupd search` downloads |CL| manifest data and searches for matching paths.
 Enter only one term, or hyphenated term, per search.
 Use the command :command:`man swupd` to learn more.

-      `-b` flag, or `--binary`, means: Restrict search to program binary paths.
+      Only the base bundle is returned.
+In |CL|, *bundles* can contain other *bundles* via `includes`.
+For more details, see `Bundle Definition Files`_ and its subdirectory *bundles*.

+      If your search does not produce results on a specific term when using the `-b` flag, abbreviate the search term.
+For example, if you search for *kubernetes* and it does not show results, instead abbreviate the term to *kube* to show results.

 #.
+Optionally, you can review our `bundles`_ or individual `packages`_

-The `swupd search` results show a match for our use case.
+#.
+The `swupd search` for *kata* shows a match for our use case.

    .. code-block:: console